StreamYard vs OBS: The Complete Comparison for Live Streamers

 Streaming to Facebook

 Both work, but Facebook has stricter limitations.
-Maximum bitrate of 4000 Kbps and resolution caps at 720p for most users.
+Maximum bitrate recent years Kbps and resolution caps at 720p for most users.
 StreamYard's presets handle these limitations automatically, while OBS requires manual configuration.

 The Bottom Line